 Born in Buffalo, New York.
 Associate in Anatomy, In Charge of Operations of The Wistar Institute of Anatomy and Biology.
 Author, "Art Students' Anatomy" (Lippincott), "Anatomy and Physiology, Laboratory Guide" (Lippincott).
-Instructor in Anatomy.

-GEORGE SIMPSON KOYL, M.S. in Arch.
+GEORGE SIMPSON KOYL, M. S. in Arch.

 Dean of the School of Fine Arts of the University of Pennsylvania representing the University in the Coordinated Course.